Refugee crisis: Palestinians

 Palestinian refugees from 1948 and their descendants do not come under the 1951 UN Convention Relating to the Status of Refugees, but under the UN Relief and Works Agency for Palestine Refugees in the Near East, which created its own criteria for refugee classification.
 The great majority of Palestinian refugees have kept the refugee status for generations, under a special decree of the UN, and legally defined to include descendants of refugees, as well as others who might otherwise be considered internally displaced persons.

 As of December 2005, the World Refugee Survey of the U.S. Committee for Refugees and Immigrants estimates the total number of Palestinian refugees and their descendants to be 2,966,100.
 Palestinian refugees number almost half of Jordan's population, however they have assimilated into Jordanian society, having a full citizenship.
 In Syria, though not officially becoming citizens, most of the Palestinian refugees were granted resident rights and issued travel documents.
 Following the Oslo Agreements, attempts were made to integrate the displaced Palestinians and their descendants into the Palestinian community.
 In addition, Israel granted permissions for family reunions and return of only about 10,000 Fatah members to the West Bank.
 The refugee situation and the presence of numerous refugee camps continues to be a point of contention in the Israeli–Palestinian conflict.

 The Palestinian exodus from Kuwait took place during and after the Gulf War.
 There were 400,000 Palestinians in Kuwait before the Gulf War.
 During the Gulf War, more than 200,000 Palestinians fled Kuwait during the Iraqi occupation of Kuwait due to harassment and intimidation by Iraqi security forces, in addition to getting fired from work by Iraqi authority figures in Kuwait.
 After the Gulf War in 1991, Kuwaiti authorities pressured nearly 200,000 Palestinians to leave Kuwait.
 The policy which partly led to this exodus was a response to the alignment of PLO leader Yasser Arafat with Saddam Hussein.

+As of January 2024, more than 85% of Palestinians in Gaza, approximately 1.9 million people, were internally displaced during the Gaza war.